 - Choose to straighten or bend your legs pending the results of this mini-experiment and stay in the fold for 5 to 10 breaths.

 This pose helps you get a clearer understanding of shoulder flexion (lifting your arms overhead).
 It's also a way for you to properly engage your serratus anterior (fan-shaped muscles around your rib cage), which is responsible for maintaining shoulder blade stability — a must for a headstand.

-- Stand and hold a block between your inner elbows and clasped hands.
+- Stand and hold a block between your inner elbows, hands clasped.
 Start with the block in front of your chest.

-- As you lift your arms, exhale and keep your lower back steady and ribs down.
+- Exhale and keep your lower back steady and ribs down as you lift your arms.

-- Squeeze the block and push your elbows away from you with your arms raised (they do not need to be overhead).
-It might not look like a lot is happening exteriorly, but you will feel the effect interiorly.
+- Squeeze the block and push your elbows up with your arms raised (they do not need to be overhead).
+It might not look like a lot is happening from the outside, but you will feel the effect in your body.

 - Lower your arms when you are ready.

 - Repeat this 5 to 10 times.

 It’s helpful to first put the block on a table or high surface, where you can lift it with your elbows.